Orthopedic Foot & Ankle Institute

 Diabetes affects approximately 16 million people in the United States and is often the cause of severe foot complications, including nerve damage and poor circulation.
-At Orthopedic Foot & Ankle Institute in Henderson, Nevada, Dr. Roman Sibel offers diabetic care and management services to prevent foot damage and help you avoid amputation.
-If you’re a diabetic and concerned about your foot health, schedule an appointment with Dr. Sibel online or by calling the office today.
+At Orthopedic Foot & Ankle Institute in Henderson, Nevada, Dr. Roman Sibel and Dr. Priya Samant offer diabetic care and management services to prevent foot damage and help you avoid amputation.
+If you’re a diabetic and concerned about your foot health, schedule an appointment with Dr. Sibel or Dr. Priya Samant online or by calling the office today.

 Diabetes causes nerve damage that can lead to a loss of sensation in your feet.